 Oak wood takes any color stain applied very well.
 The result is usually a uniform color appearance without streaking or other irregularities.

 Quartersawn White Oak is an extremely hard wood, about double the hardness of Brown Maple.
-The term ‘Quartersawn’ actually refers to how the tree is milled at the lumber yard.
-The appearance of the wood grain is affected by the way the board is cut.
-When the lumber is cut at a shallow angle wavy grain patterns emerge along with Medullary Rays.
+Because of the way the tree is milled at the lumber yard, Quartersawn White Oak has distinctive wavy grain patterns along with Medullary Rays.
 The more common terms for this are 'Tiger Stripe' and 'Ray Flecks.'

-This process of milling the wood in this way results not only in beautiful grain patterns, but also provides benefits of structural integrity and durability.
+The process of milling the wood in this way results not only in beautiful grain patterns, but also provides the benefits of structural integrity and durability.
 However, milling the lumber in this way increases cost because a log must be repositioned many times to produce this outcome.

 If you are looking for a durable, beautiful hardwood with classic grain and clean lines, Cherry wood is an excellent choice.